bup/bup/Documentation/bup-web.1.md

 # DESCRIPTION

-`bup web` is a starts a web server that can browse bup repositories.
+`bup web` starts a web server that can browse bup repositories.
 The file hierarchy is the same as that shown by `bup-fuse`(1), `bup-ls`(1) and `bup-ftp`(1).